Quality & Metrics Guide

 Is a higher score always a better buy?

-No. It is a faster shortlist signal, not a final verdict.
-Price, niche fit, legal risk, source timing, and whether the name is genuinely usable for your project still matter.
+No. The score is a research shortcut, not a purchase recommendation.
+Always review price, niche fit, trademark risk, source timing, and whether the domain is genuinely useful for your project before buying.

 Can the weights change over time?